* This date differs from the normal pattern.

 Wednesday Meeting Series

-The Wednesday Meeting Series consists of events focused on various aspects of astronomy, repeating on a monthly schedule on the 1st, 2nd, 3rd, or 4th Wednesday of the month.
+The Wednesday Meeting Series consists of events focused on various aspects of astronomy, repeating on a monthly schedule on the 1st, 2nd, 3rd, and 4th Wednesday of the month.
 Currently these events are held online but will eventually be held in the Queen Elizabeth II Planetarium.
 These events start at 19:30.

 What’s up over Edmonton?
 (1st Wednesday)